Kenedy County DWI Guide

 The first 24 hours after a DUI arrest are crucial.
 Here's a timeline of what you can expect:

-• Arrest and Initial Processing: After being pulled over and failing field sobriety tests or a breathalyzer test (showing a Blood Alcohol Content (BAC) of 0.08 or higher, the legal limit in Texas), you will be arrested and taken into custody.
+• Arrest and Initial Processing: After being pulled over and failing field sobriety tests or a breathalyzer test (showing a Blood Alcohol Content (BAC) of 0.08 or higher, the legal limit in Texas per TX law §49.01), you will be arrested by the Kenedy County Sheriff's Office or a Texas State Trooper and taken into custody.

-• Booking Process at Kenedy Jail: You'll be transported to the Kenedy County jail (the specifics of which are currently unavailable, given the unique population situation in Kenedy County.
-You may be transported to a neighboring county's jail facility).
+• Booking Process: You'll be transported to a jail facility.
+Given the unique population situation in Kenedy County, you may be transported to a neighboring county's jail facility for booking.
 The booking process involves taking your photograph (mugshot), fingerprinting, and recording your personal information.
 Your belongings will be inventoried and stored.

 • Phone Calls: You have the right to make a phone call, typically after the booking process is complete.
 Use this call wisely.
 Consider contacting a family member or a qualified DUI attorney.

 • Bail: Bail is a sum of money paid to the court as a guarantee that you will appear for your scheduled court dates.
 The amount of bail in Kenedy County can vary depending on the circumstances of your arrest, including your prior criminal history and the severity of the offense.
-We will provide more specific information on typical bail amounts in Kenedy County as data becomes available.
+Typical bail amounts for first-time DUI offenses in similar rural Texas counties often range from $500 to $2,000.

 Critical Deadlines